Subscription Modal Banner

 Venus Zoleta

-Rainy season is here and with it comes the hassle of commuting.
+The rainy season is here and with it comes the hassle of commuting.
 Until November, motorists will experience more car breakdowns, traffic jams, and heavily flooded roads.
-The rainy season paints the worst scenario when people need to evacuate, get injured, or die due to rising floodwater, falling trees, and lightning strikes.

-Flood-Prone Areas in Caloocan
+☔ Flood-Prone Areas in Caloocan

 • Rizal Avenue